Telehealth is available!

 - You will be given aftercare instructions that includes no sexual activity for at least 1 week.

-About 3 weeks after your procedure, please follow up with FCHC.
-You can do so online, or you can call us at 703-532-2500.
+About 3 weeks after your procedure, please contact FCHC to provide follow-up status.
+You can do so by calling us or filling out our follow-up form at https://www.fallschurchhealthcare.com/follow-up .

 We encourage and will assist you in exploring various family planning / birth control options.